orndor/Elasticsearch-access-policy-update/README.md

 AWS Lmbda Function which updates an AWS Elasticsearch Access Policy with logstash spot instance IP

-Background: A logstash golden image EC2 spot instance may spin up spontaniously, and the Elasticsearch server it pipelines logs to needs to allow it (with a new public IP) to connect.
+Background: A logstash golden image EC2 spot instance may spin up spontaneously, and the Elasticsearch server it pipelines logs to needs to allow it (with a new public IP) to connect.

 This function is intended to be used in AWS Lambda to find a specific EC2